 The result: with how important Python is, we designed the first boot.dev Track as a more bite-size course selection for anyone looking to learn certain concepts, languages, or pass a certain type of technical interview and land their dream job.

-Our first Track, featuring our Python courses, starts with our Python Fundamentals course for Python beginners without much previous experience.
+Our first Track, featuring our Python courses, starts with our Learn Python course for Python beginners without much previous experience.
 Then, you move through our Algorithms and Data Structures courses, finishing up with our Advanced Algorithms course.

 The entire Python Track consists of:

 These 4 courses feature over 285 interactive lessons where you write Python code to solve challenges and gain practical experience to advance your skills.
-It’s all browser-based with no downloads, and it’s ideal for any would-be Python programmers starting from scratch, as well as for anyone more advanced who wants to ace their next technical interview by jumping straight in at the Big-O Algorithms course.
+It’s all browser-based with no downloads, and it’s ideal for any would-be Python programmers starting from scratch, as well as for anyone more advanced who wants to ace their next technical interview by jumping straight in at the Learn Algorithms course.

 Completing all 4 courses will put you in a great position to land your next coding job – the courses contain everything you need to become more employable.